 Figure 9.
 Depth profile plot of the telephone token throat.

-Again, the discrepancies between optical measurement and direct contact measurement are less than 2 μm.
+Again, the discrepancies between the optical measurement and direct contact measurement are less than 2 μm.

 Considering the characteristics of our system, it is well suited to 2.5D coin reconstruction.
-In general, coins can be analyzed in two and in three dimensions.
-The advantage of 3D coin data is that it allows a more detailed and reliable analysis due to an exact description of the coins’ surface, which is a great benefit for any automated classification or recognition task [59-61].
+In general, coins can be analysed in two and three dimensions.
+The advantage of 3D coin data is that it allows a more detailed and reliable analysis due to an exact description of the coin’s surface, which is a great benefit for any automated classification or recognition task [59]-[61].

-To check the usability of the instrumentation for the 3D survey of coins, we surveyed the surface topography of some moneys.
+To check the usability of the instrumentation for the 3D survey, we surveyed the surface topography of some coins.

 We initially acquired the relief of an old Italian 10 Lire coin used before 2000.
-Figure 10 shows the recovered 2.5D plot; it is possible to notice that the three-dimensional details are correctly reconstructed.
+Figure 10 shows the recovered 2.5D plot; it can be noted that the three-dimensional details are correctly reconstructed.